 Diabetes diet plan for Indians: the complete evidence-based guide (Type 2)

-A real Indian diabetes diet plan — what to eat, what to set aside, sample days, and the food and lifestyle levers that genuinely move HbA1c.
+A real Indian diabetes diet plan — the plate, the food swaps, the eating-order trick, and the food and lifestyle levers that genuinely move HbA1c.
 Honest, evidence-based, run alongside your doctor.

 Editorially reviewed